What is cannabis?

 Smoking

 Dried cannabis bud is rolled into papers or put in a pipe or bong, then lit and smoked.
 The smoke is inhaled and absorbed through the lungs.
-Effects are felt almost immediately and can last 2 to 4 hours, though length of effect depends on many factors such as how much was taken and cannabis potency.
+Effects are felt almost immediately and can last 2 to 4 hours, though the length of effect depends on many factors such as dosage and cannabis potency.

 Vaping

 Vaporizers heat the oils or ground buds of cannabis to release the active compounds.
-The vapour is inhaled and absorbed through the lungs.
+The vapor is inhaled and absorbed through the lungs.
 The effects are almost immediate, although it can take up to 30 minutes to feel the full effects, and they can last 2 to 4 hours.
-Length of effect depends on many factors such as how much was taken and cannabis potency.
+The length of effect depends on many factors such as dosage and cannabis potency.

 Vaping liquids can contain very high levels of THC (60% and higher).
-Higher potency products should not be used by anyone new to cannabis, and have greater health and safety risks.
+Higher potency products should not be used by anyone new to cannabis, as they have greater health and safety risks.

 Dabbing

-Concentrated THC, also known as hash oil, concentrates or shatter, is heated and the vapour inhaled.
+Concentrated THC, also known as hash oil, concentrates, or shatter, is heated and the vapor inhaled.
 These concentrates contain very high levels of THC (60% and higher) and take effect very quickly.
-Higher potency products should not be used by anyone new to cannabis, and have greater health and safety risks.
-Length of effect depends on many factors such as how much was taken and cannabis potency.
+Higher potency products should not be used by anyone new to cannabis, as they have greater health and safety risks.
+The length of effect depends on many factors such as dosage and cannabis potency.

 Topical